FabianaMFZ/Mid-Bootcamp-Project/README.md

 ![Captura de ecrã 2024-07-15 112129](https://github.com/user-attachments/assets/2ca4a4ef-5582-40f9-a3cf-a32f58b3bcb2)

 ## QS World University Rankings 2024
 The QS World University Rankings is a comprehensive ranking of 1,500 institutions across 104 locations, emphasizing employability and sustainability.
-The top universities in the world include both public and private institutions, with notable examples in the United States, United Kingdom, Europe, and Asia.
+The top universities in the world include both public and private institutions, with notable examples in the United States, the United Kingdom, Europe, and Asia.
 In Latin America, top universities are predominantly public institutions.

 Their ranking includes the following scoring metrics:
 1. AR - Academic Reputation